hwameistor/hwameistor/docs/docs/quick_start/create_stateful/advanced/expand.md

 ---
 sidebar_position: 1
 sidebar_label: "Expand Volumes"
 ---

 # Expand Volumes

 HwameiStor supports `CSI Volume Expansion`, by which altering the size of `PVC` can dynamically expand the volume online.

-The below example will expand PVC `data-sts-mysql-local-0` from 1GiB to 2GiB
+The below example will expand PVC `data-sts-mysql-local-0` from 1GiB to 2GiB.

-The current size of the `PVC/PV`
+Check the current size of the `PVC/PV`.

 ```console
 $ kubectl get pvc data-sts-mysql-local-0
 NAME                     STATUS   VOLUME                                     CAPACITY   ACCESS MODES   STORAGECLASS                 AGE